exaos/exaos.github.io/README.md

-# Exaos' personal site on BB
+# Exaos' personal using org-mode